neurosity/neurosity-sdk-js/docs/getting-started.md

 ## Conclusion

-Developing with Neurosity Notion can be a lot of fun!
-There are two main types of thought processes that Notion detects, intent and background.
+Developing with the Neurosity SDK can be a lot of fun!
+There are two main types of thought processes that Neurosity devices can detect: intent and background.
 The foreground we consider to be the `kinesis()` where you're intending to do something and the background is `calm()` or `focus()` that occurs in the background of the mind.

 ### Dive into development